Doctoral Program Description

 The program expects that all students will complete the pre-examination course work during their first and second years of study, though supplementary course work may extend into the third year.

 Students entering with a B.A. are expected to take their written exams (Minor Field Exam and Major Field Exam: Stage I) in the Spring semester of their second year and the Fall semester of their third year.
-Students are given some flexibility in deciding which exam to take in which semester.
+Students are given some flexibility in deciding the sequence of examinations.
 Students are expected to have completed their Major Field Exam: Stage II ("Dissertation Proposal Defense") by early in their fourth year at the latest.
-Students entering with relevant prior graduate work will adjust their timetables, in consultation with the Graduate Vice- Chair, according to the number of credits transferable from their previous program(s).
+Students entering with relevant prior graduate work will adjust their timetables, in consultation with the Graduate Vice-Chair, according to the number of credits transferable from their previous program(s).
 The regulations concerning transfer of credits are outlined below.

 II.
 B. Timetable For Students Entering With the B.A.